Govt has to bring bill to repeal three agri laws: Experts | Politics

 The three agri laws have not been implemented, but the fact remains that they are laws passed by Parliament which have received assent of the President, said Malhotra, noting that they can be repealed by Parliament alone.

-Addressing the nation on the occasion of Guru Nanak Jayanti, Modi insisted that the laws were in the benefit of farmers and then apologised to people of the country while adding that the government could not convince a section of farmers despite its clear heart and clean conscience. ''I have come to tell you that we have decided to repeal the three farm laws.
+Addressing the nation, Modi insisted that the laws were in the benefit of farmers and then apologised to people of the country while adding that the government could not convince a section of farmers despite its clear heart and clean conscience. ''I have come to tell you that we have decided to repeal the three farm laws.
 In the upcoming Parliament session starting at the end of this month, we will complete the constitutional process to repeal the three farm laws,'' Modi said.

+In August, 2015, the government had allowed the controversial land acquisition ordinance to lapse amid protests by opposition parties.

+In his August 30, 2015 'Mann ki Baat' monthly radio address, Prime Minister Modi had announced that the government will not repromulgate the controversial ordinance on land acquisition which was expiring the next day (Monday, August 31).

 The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, The Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Act, and The Essential Commodities (Amendment) Act are the three laws.